Yarden-zamir/me/text adventure computer game thing.md

 Idea - use [[kotlin/compose]] to write a game that is an app with a fake desktop UI with terminal and internet and deep story.

-Background:: you are a vigilanty by night character in a future society where the internet is decided into clusters for "safety" from hackers and malicious AI
+Background:: you are a vigilante by night character in a future society where the internet is decided into clusters for "safety" from hackers and malicious AI

 The player is a spreadsheet worker in cluster \#4409